sharedstreets/curb-wheel-archive/SETUP.md

 3. Insert your mircoSD into your card reader and open Etcher.
 Select the unzipped file as the image.
 Select your microSD card as the target. <i> It is important to point this at the microSD card as this could rewrite your hard drive if the wrong location is selected. </i> Once this is set up, write the file to the microSD by selecting 'Flash!'

 4. Eject and remove the microSD card.
-Insert your microSD card into the reader on your raspberry pi.
+Insert your microSD card into the reader on your Raspberry Pi.

-5. Plug your pi into a power source using the microUSB port labelled 'PWR in'.
-You should then see a green blinking light on your pi.
-When the light stops blinking you're ready to move to the next step.
+5. Plug your Pi into a power source (such as a power bank that you would use to recharge your phone, or a charging cable plugged into the wall) using the microUSB port labelled "PWR in".
+If you're using a power bank, make sure it's turned on.
+You should then see a green blinking light on your Pi.
+When the light stops blinking, you're ready to move to the next step.

 6. Select your Wifi network preferences using the device you would like to track your measurements on.
 For testing this may be your computer, to use outside, it's likely going to be your phone.
-Select the wifi network 'CurbWheel-AP'.
-The password is 'curbwheel'.
+Select the WiFi network "CurbWheel-AP".
+The password is `curbwheel`.

-7. Open your preferred browser and type in the url 'raspberrypi.local:8081'.
+7. Open your preferred browser and type in the url `raspberrypi.local:8081`.
 You should see the following screen:

 <img src="images/CurbWheelTestScreen.JPG" width="600">